M75 armored personnel carrier

-The M75 Armored Infantry Vehicle is an American armored personnel carrier that was produced between December 1952 and February 1954, and saw service in the Korean War.
-It was replaced in U.S. service by the smaller, cheaper, amphibious M59.
+The M75 armored infantry vehicle is an American armored personnel carrier that was produced between December 1952 and February 1954, and saw service in the Korean War.
+It was replaced in U.S. service by the far cheaper, amphibious and lower-profile M59.
 The M75s were given as military aid to Belgium, where they were used until the early 1980s (771 units in 1976).
 1,729 M75s were built before production was halted.

 Development

-Towards the end of World War II, a tracked, fully enclosed armored personnel carrier was developed under the designation M44 (T16) that was based on the M18 Hellcat.
-The M44 was extremely large (51,000 lb combat weight); carrying 24 infantry as well as a driver, bow gunner and vehicle commander.
+Towards the end of World War II, tracked, fully enclosed armored personnel carriers were developed based on the M18 Hellcat.
+These were first the M39 (T41) and then M44 (T16) carriers.
+Like the improvised 'Kangaroo' carriers of WWII the M39 kept the location of the rear engine and required its occupants to exit over the sides, but the M44 reworked the tank's body completely and moved the engine to the front, allowing more internal space and rear doors.
+The M44 was extremely large (51,000 lb combat weight), carrying 24 infantry as well as a driver, bow gunner and vehicle commander.
 It was evaluated at Fort Knox and Aberdeen Proving Ground after the end of the war, but, ultimately, the army rejected the M44 as being too large - at the time, their tactical doctrine required infantry squads of ten men.
 As a result, only a handful of M44s were built, seeing service in a number of auxiliary roles.

 On 21 September 1945, a set of requirements were laid down for a squad sized armored personnel carrier, based on the chassis of the T43 cargo carrier.
-On 26 September 1946, the development of the T18 armored utility vehicle was approved with the International Harvester (IHC) contracted to produce four prototypes.
+On 26 September 1946, the development of the T18 armored utility vehicle, based on the running gear of the T41 light tank, was approved with International Harvester (IHC) contracted to produce four prototypes.
 The original mockup, which was designed to carry 14 people, including crew, featured two remote controlled .50 caliber machine guns, which could be aimed remotely by either the commander or either of the two gunners.